- Applications will be evaluated based on the following criteria:

 Am I eligible to apply if I have already received (or expect to receive) other sources of funding for my project?

 Yes, you may still apply but should specify how the IDSA Foundation funding will enhance or extend the project or foster your ability to complete the project.
-Projects without other sources of funding may be rated more favorably during the review process depending on how the IDSA Foundation grant will contribute to the project.

 Can IDSA and HIVMA members mentor more than one medical student?